 Strength training is important to tone the muscles and build muscle mass.
 Focus on building the leg muscles and glutes, which can help in building running endurance.

 Practice strength training activities like lifting weights, resistance band exercises, and bodyweight exercises like lifting or moving objects, etc. They will tone and build your muscles and make them stronger.

-Plyometrics are other exercises that must be a part of your training.
+Plyometric exercises must be a part of your training.
 All athletes train their cardiovascular system to improve their oxygen consumption by incorporating explosive exercises in their workouts.

 15. Proper Stretching To Cool Down Muscles

 After you are done running for the day, you must stretch or cool off.
 It is as important as warming up.